jocortems/azurehybridnetworking/Multiple-VPN-Tunnels-From-CiscoCSR-to-AzureVNG/readme.md

 ## Verifications
 ### Cisco CSR 1000v
 Let's start by verifying that both IPSec tunnels are up.
-Notice how the tunnel sourced from interface GigabitEthernet1 (Tunnel0) doesn't have a front door VRF (fvrf none) associated with it but its internal VRF is `OUTSIDE_ONE` (ivrf OUTSIDE_ONE) while the tunnel interface sourced from interface GigabitEthernet2 (Tunnel1) has both fvrf and ivrf set as `OUTSIDE_TWO`.
+Notice how the tunnel sourced from interface GigabitEthernet1 (Tunnel0) doesn't have a front door VRF (fvrf none) associated with it, but its internal VRF is `OUTSIDE_ONE` (ivrf OUTSIDE_ONE).
+On the other hand, the tunnel interface sourced from interface GigabitEthernet2 (Tunnel1) has both fvrf and ivrf set as `OUTSIDE_TWO`.
 This is because we configured `tunnel vrf` for interface Tunnel1 but not for interface Tunnel0:

 ```bash
 scus-onprem-csr#show crypto ikev2 session